future-apps-jp/omega/README.md

 **Central Conclusion**: Quantum structure cannot be derived from computation, simulation, or classical logic.
 The superposition axiom A1 must be postulated as a primitive extension of state space.

+## Quick Guide for Reviewers

+> **Note for Reviewers of "Minimal Axioms for Quantum Structure"**:
+> The core results discussed in the paper are located in:
+> - **`sk-quantum/phase11/coq/PermSymplectic.v`** — No-Go Theorem (Coq formal verification)
+> - **`sk-quantum/phase8/`** — GPT framework and axiom analysis
+>
+> Other directories contain supplementary experiments from related papers and are not essential for reviewing the main claims.

 ## Repository Structure

 ```